Learning Planning-based Reasoning by Trajectories Collection and Process Reward Synthesizing: Method

 \subsection{Reward Annotation and Preference Dataset Construction}

-After obtaining the process rewards, we can then assess a complete trajectory by accumulating them.
+After obtaining the process rewards, we can then assess a complete trajectory by accumulating them along steps.
 Specifically, given a complete trajectory $\tau=\langle\,s_0,a_0,s_1,a_1,\cdots,s_T,a_T\,\rangle$, the trajectory level reward is defined as the accumulated production of the process rewards assigned at each intermediate step:

-where $C$ is a hyper-parameter controlling the lower-bound number of attempts that we have enough confidence to claim the state can lead to a correct reasoning process.
+where $*$ indicates either $a$ or $s$. $C$ is a hyper-parameter controlling the minimum amount of successful simulations so that we have enough confidence to claim the state can lead to a correct reasoning process.
 This is to avoid that the potential hallucinated rationales generated by the original LLMs can affect the estimation of process rewards.

-Once we have the clear definition of the trajectory reward based on the process reward model, the policy model can be optimized via reinforcement learning.
-Considering the instability of PPO~\citep{ppo-openai}, we choose the algorithm of Direct Preference Optimization (DPO) instead.
+Once we have the clear definition of the trajectory level reward based on the PRM, the policy model can be optimized via reinforcement learning.
+Considering the instability of PPO~\citep{ppo-openai} training, we choose the algorithm of Direct Preference Optimization (DPO) instead.